 Many of the people interested in construction history are also actively involved in the conservation and repair of old buildings.
 However Construction History is the study of the development of the building industry.
 There are separate journals devoted to new repair techniques.
 We do take articles on discoveries about construction history made when carrying out repairs and conserving buildings, but we ask that such articles carefully avoid describing repair work carried out by the authors and concentrate and on what the work can tell us about how people built in the past.
 We are however interested in the history of repair as that is part of the development of the history of construction.
 Construction history is not blind to the importance of conservation and repair work, but it is focused on establishing and studying the history of building construction and not on how buildings should be repaired.
 Nevertheless an understanding of construction history is vital for all those involved in the maintenance and repair of historic structures.

 The pages of Construction History contain plenty of articles discussing the role of discipline and the topics that should be covered.
-A recent one can be found by the Bill Addis, editor of Construction History can be found here.
 Join the society to get access to these and help continue the debate.

 Construction History Society